barrenechea/ESP-UniPwn/README.md

 ## ESP32 Emulator

-For testing and development purposes, we've created a complete ESP32-based emulator that mimics UniTree robots.
+For testing and development purposes, we've created a complete ESP32-based emulator that mimics Unitree robots.
 This allows security researchers and developers to:

 - **Test exploits** without physical robot hardware
 - **Port scripts** to other targets with confidence